Practical Notebook for Asking AI the Right Way

 Structure:

-- Hook (0~3 seconds): Shocking fact or question that makes viewers stop
+- Hook (0-3 seconds): Shocking fact or question that makes viewers stop

-- Problem statement (3~15 seconds): How most people misuse AI
+- Problem (3-15 seconds): How most people misuse AI

-- Core content (15~45 seconds): 2-3 specific tips with examples
+- Core content (15-45 seconds): 2-3 specific tips with examples

-- CTA (45~55 seconds): Encourage subscribe or comments
+- CTA (45-55 seconds): Encourage subscriptions or comments

-- Include key words marked with [subtitle] for captions
+- Include key phrases with [subtitle] marking

-Copy-Paste Template
+Ready-to-Use Template

-Write a YouTube {{video type: Shorts/regular}} script.
+Write a {{video type: Shorts/regular}} script for YouTube.

-Channel type: {{Channel topic and main viewers}}
+Channel character: {{channel topic and main audience}}

-Video topic: {{Topic}}
+Video topic: {{topic}}

-Length: {{Seconds or minutes}}
+Length: {{seconds or minutes}}

 Tone: {{e.g., friendly / professional / humorous}}

-Speech style: {{e.g., formal speech / casual / mixed}}
+Speech style: {{e.g., formal / casual / mixed}}

 Structure:

-- Hook (first {{seconds}}): {{How to start}}
+- Hook ({{seconds}}): {{how to start}}

-- Main content {{seconds}}: {{Core message to convey}}
+- Main content {{seconds}}: {{core message}}

-- CTA {{seconds}}: {{Desired action: subscribe / comments / likes}}
+- CTA {{seconds}}: {{desired action: subscribe / comment / like}}

 Include: